MirageNet/Mirage/CONTRIBUTING.md

 ### Testing

-We have [unit tests](https://en.wikipedia.org/wiki/Unit_testing) that cover some parts of Mirror, but the best way to find a problem is running it with existing projects.
+We have [unit tests](https://en.wikipedia.org/wiki/Unit_testing) that cover some parts of Mirage, but the best way to find a problem is running it with existing projects.
 Try our releases and pull requests in your own projects and let us know if there are any issues.
+Please don't forget to check the reporting recommendations below.

 ### Reporting Bugs